overwolf/overwolf.github.io/docs/api/overwolf-api-overview.md

 * Get hardware information
 * Get FPS performance information

-## overwolf.egs

-> Use the [overwolf.egs](api/overwolf-egs.md) API if you'd like to show your own Game Summary information for the last game session within the Overwolf Game Summary endgame screen.

 ## overwolf.extensions

 > Use the [overwolf.extensions](api/overwolf-extensions.md) API to operate or retrieve details on a specific Overwolf app.